React.js and browser history: a history.js mixin

 save the current state of your UI in the browser’s history, and that way allow

-you to navigate back and forth in the state of your application (history.js is
+you to navigate back and forth in the state of your application (history.js

 an impressive piece of software, which makes manipulating the browser history a